danny00747/tfe-report/src/05_literature_review.md

 Table:  Table of Criteria with the performance value

-Next, the data for each criterion will be normalised.
-Divide the data with their own criteria performance values as shown in Table 3 to get result.
+Next, the data for each criterion was normalised.
+Each criterion was divided with their own criteria performance values as shown in Table 3 :

 | Attribute/Criteria  | Price                        | Numbers of Passengers | Number of Bags | Class                   |